OfficeDev/office-scripts-docs/docs/resources/scenarios/task-reminders.md

     :::image type="content" source="../../images/scenario-task-reminders-first-flow-step.png" alt-text="The Power Automate flow showing the first Run script flow step.":::

-12. Next, the flow needs to process each Employee in the array returned by the script.
-Press **New step** and select **Post an Adaptive Card to a Teams user and wait for a response**.
+1. Next, the flow needs to process each Employee in the array returned by the script.
+Select **New step**, then choose **Post an Adaptive Card to a Teams user and wait for a response**.

-13. For the **Recipient** field, add **email** from the dynamic content (the selection will have the Excel logo by it).
+1. For the **Recipient** field, add **email** from the dynamic content (the selection will have the Excel logo by it).
 Adding **email** causes the flow step to be surrounded by an **Apply to each** block.
 That means the array will be iterated over by Power Automate.

-14. Sending an Adaptive Card requires the card's JSON to be provided as the **Message**.
+1. Sending an Adaptive Card requires the card's JSON to be provided as the **Message**.
 You can use the [Adaptive Card Designer](https://adaptivecards.io/designer/) to create custom cards.
 For this sample, use the following JSON.

     ```json
     {